Checklist – Employment and financial matters after the birth of a child

 Detailed information about cross-border family benefits in the EU can also be found at oesterreich.gv.at.

-- Anyone who can demonstrate that he/she pays statutory maintenance for a child who does not live in the same household is entitled to monthly tax credits for maintenance.
+Anyone who can demonstrate that he/she pays statutory maintenance for a child who does not live in the same household is entitled to monthly support money dedcutions.

 - Family Bonus Plus

-- As from 2019, the Family Bonus Plus replaces the tax deductibility of childcare costs and the tax relief for children.
-The Family Bonus Plus is a tax deduction of EUR 1 500 per child per year until the child reaches the age of 18.
-After the child’s 18th birthday, parents are entitled to a reduced Family Bonus Plus of EUR 500 per year, provided that they receive family allowances for that child.
+As from 2019, the Family Bonus Plus replaces the tax deductibility of childcare costs and the child allowance.
+The Family Bonus Plus is a tax deduction of 2,000 Euro (from the year 2022, before 1,500 Euro) per child per year until the child reaches the age of 18.
+After the child’s 18th birthday, parents are entitled to a reduced Family Bonus Plus of 650 Euro (from the year 2022, before 500 Euro) per year, provided that they receive family allowance for that child.

-The child tax credits are automatically paid out together with the family allowances.
-Detailed information about tax allowances and relief for families, annual tax assessments and income tax returns can also be found at oesterreich.gv.at.
+The child deduction is automatically paid out together with the family allowance.
+Detailed information about tax credits and tax exempt amounts for families, employee tax assessment and income tax returns (→ USP) can also be found at oesterreich.gv.at.

 Parents must pay child maintenance for their children in equal proportions until the point at which they are able to support themselves.
 Detailed information about maintenance can be found at oesterreich.gv.at.
-Further information (also in English) about Maintenance – Austria can also be found for EU citizens on the European e-Justice Portal.
+Further information (also in English) about Maintenance – Austria (→ European e-Justice Portal) can also be found for EU citizens on the European e-Justice Portal.

 As a general rule, the first mother-child health passport examination for the child must be conducted in the first week of the child’s life.
 Five medical examinations of the child are scheduled for the first 14 months of the child’s life.
 It is recommended that a hip ultrasound examination be conducted in the first and in the sixth, seventh or eighth week of the child’s life.
 Four further medical examinations of the child are scheduled for the period running up to 62nd month of the child’s life.